 A Rule of Thumb

 How high should you cut the grass when you mow?
-Well, there is a general rule of thumb for determining what the grass height should be on your lawn.
-An optimal height for a cool-season grass generally is about 2 1/2 inches.
-And at each mowing, you should only be removing about the top 1/3 of the grass blade.
+The general rule of thumb for determining what the grass height should be on your lawn for a cool-season grass generally is about 2 1/2 inches.
+And at each mowing, only remove about the top 1/3 of the grass blade.
 Consequently, a good time to mow lawns is when your grass is about 3 2/3 inches high.

 It is especially recommended that you stick to this rule of thumb in fall (and, to a lesser degree, in spring, but see below).
-In summer, meanwhile, if can't remember the measurements, err on the side of mowing at a greater height.
-It is not a bad idea, in fact, to choose one of the higher settings on your lawn mower wheels when the weather starts getting really hot, and just mow at that height until we approach the fall season and the weather starts to cool off a bit.
+In summer, meanwhile, if you can't remember the measurements, err on the side of mowing at a greater height.
+It is not a bad idea, in fact, to choose one of the higher settings on your lawnmower wheels when the weather is really hot or dry, and just mow at that height until we approach the fall season and the weather starts to cool off a bit.